 Special Focus and Certificate Programs

 The requirements to receive the certificate differ by discipline and emphasize disciple-specific and interdisciplinary coursework.
-For MSASS students, this includes completion of two required interdisciplinary courses and an additional MSASS elective.
-The certificate is most appropriate for students who choose to complete the Community and Social Development program, or the Health or Aging specializations in the Direct Practice program.
+For Mandel School students, this includes completion of two required interdisciplinary courses and an additional Mandel School elective.
+The certificate is most appropriate for students who choose to complete the Community Practice for Social Change concentration or Health or Aging specializations in the Direct Practice program.

 School Social Work

-The program is consistent with the Ohio Department of Education, State of Ohio, regulations and professional standards developed by the National Association of Social Workers, and is a jointly offered by the Mandel School of Applied Social Sciences at Case Western Reserve University and the Division of Education at Baldwin-Wallace University.
-Students in the program complete the Master of Science in Social Administration (MSSA) degree at the Mandel School with a specialization in Children, Youth and Families.
-As part of the MSSA degree, students complete three required education courses at Baldwin-Wallace University, SASS 519 Children and Families in the School Setting, and a field practicum in an approved school social work setting.
+The program is consistent with the Ohio Department of Education, State of Ohio, regulations and professional standards developed by the National Association of Social Workers, and is jointly offered by the Mandel School of Applied Social Sciences at Case Western Reserve University and the Division of Education at Baldwin Wallace University.
+Students in the program complete the Master of Social Work (MSW) degree at the Mandel School with a specialization in Children, Youth and Families.
+As part of the MSW degree, students complete three required education courses at Baldwin Wallace University, SASS 519 Children and Families in the School Setting, and a field practicum in an approved school social work setting.
 After the completion of all required coursework and field education, a student can apply to the State of Ohio Department of Education to receive a certificate in school social work.

 This program can be completed only by two-year and eighteen-month students (not twelve-month students).
 Intensive weekend students can also complete this program if they are able to enroll in some full-time program courses.

 This certificate is offered as a credential requiring 15 academic credit hours.
-The certificate may be done concurrently with the MNO degree, MSSA degree or may be taken as a stand alone credential.
+The certificate may be done concurrently with the MNO degree, MSW degree or may be taken as a stand-alone credential.
 The requirements are four 3-hour courses from the approved listing for the Master of Nonprofit Organization and a 3-hour nonprofit dialogues course.

 Special Focus Programs